sruan2/woz-study/README.md

 ```
 python app.py
 ```
 Open two web browser windows side by side.
 In window 1, navigate to http://localhost:8000/.
 In window 2, navigate to http://localhost:8000/bot.
 Window 1 will act as the user's chat perspective.
-You will be prompted to sign in by setting a username, and then the page will redirect to the chat interface at http://localhost:8000/user.
+You will be prompted to sign in by setting a username, and the page will redirect to the chat interface at http://localhost:8000/user.
 Window 2 will act as the bot's chat perspective.
-With the current design, it is assumed that the "wizard" will connect to the chat before the begins the conversation.
+With the current design, it is assumed that the "wizard" will connect to the chat before the user begins the conversation.